Canon AL-1: Autofocus

 The mirror of a Canon AL-1, showing the etched gaps in the mirror coating that allow light to reach the phase-detection system.

 The AL-1 marked Canon's first public foray into autofocus technology.
 While far from a true autofocus system, the camera acted a test for Canon engineers to evaluate phase detection for SLR cameras.
 The QF focus-assist system uses traditional phase detection linear CCD arrays in the base of the camera.
 Light is diverted to these sensors through a partially silvered mirror.
 When the light of the subject is in phase, the image is in focus.
 Below the viewfinder image, two red arrows indicate which direction to turn the focusing ring to achieve focus.
 Optimum focus is indicated by a green light (circle) between the two arrows.
-Contrast detection is the system used for autofocus on most compact digital cameras in recent years.

 Due to the camera's lack of features, it was never overly popular and so it would be 1985 before Canon expanded on the concept, even though its competitors raced ahead.
 In 1983 Nikon introduced the F3AF, a special version of their pro-series F3, which used a special viewfinder with a built-in autofocus system connecting electronically to a motor in the lens.
 In 1985 Minolta introduced the Maxxum 7000 (Dynax 7000 in Europe and Asia), the world's first body-integrated autofocus SLR.
 Canon reacted to this with the T80, which integrated the focus system into the body and, as with the F3AF, connected electronically with a motor in the lens.